 The Financial Aid Office has the right to adjust an aid package when an over-award occurs, as well as when changes occur in the information used to determine the package or in federal regulations.

 Once you have accepted all or part of your financial aid package, the amount will be put in your account to be applied toward your tuition and fees.
-You can also, with valid student ID, use financial aid funds to buy books and supplies for classes at the Campus Bookstore.
+You can also, with valid student ID, use financial aid funds to buy books and supplies for classes at Wake Tech Bookstores.

 If you are taking courses in a combination of sessions that include the second eight-week term, your financial aid will, in most instances, be paid in two disbursements.